nrfconnect/sdk-nrfxlib/nrf_modem/doc/sockets.rst

 NRF_SO_SEC_DTLS_CID
    Set DTLS Connection ID setting.
+   This socket option decides whether the modem will request or accept a DTLS connection ID when performing the server handshake.
    The socket option is supported from modem firmware v1.3.x, where x is greater than or equal to 5, and v2.x.x.
    The following values are accepted:

-   * :c:macro:`NRF_SO_SEC_DTLS_CID_DISABLED` - The DTLS connection ID is not used, and the connection ID extension is not included in the client hello.
+   * :c:macro:`NRF_SO_SEC_DTLS_CID_DISABLED` - The connection ID extension is not included in the client hello, so the DTLS connection ID is not used.
-   * :c:macro:`NRF_SO_SEC_DTLS_CID_SUPPORTED` - The DTLS connection ID is supported but not used, and the connection ID extension with a zero-length CID is included in the client hello.
+   * :c:macro:`NRF_SO_SEC_DTLS_CID_SUPPORTED` - The connection ID extension with a zero-length CID is included in the client hello, so the modem will accept a DTLS connection ID from the server.
-   * :c:macro:`NRF_SO_SEC_DTLS_CID_ENABLED` - The DTLS connection ID is used, and the connection ID extension with a valid CID is included in the client hello.
+   * :c:macro:`NRF_SO_SEC_DTLS_CID_ENABLED` - The connection ID extension with a valid CID is included in the client hello, so the modem will request DTLS connection ID support.

    The default is disabled.